 <script src="https://cdn.jsdelivr.net/npm/[email protected]/dist/jquery.min.js"></script>

-For rendering mathematical formulas and flowcharts in Markdown editors, the document also mentions that it can be achieved by introducing external scripts such as MathJax and Mermaid through CDN.
+For rendering mathematical formulas and flowcharts in Markdown editors, the document also mentions implementing it by introducing external scripts like MathJax and Mermaid through CDN.

 - Path normalization:Always use

-css//js//img/Keep the file structure clear, which is convenient for management and maintenance. - Browser cache:After modifying CSS or JS files, the page may not take effect immediately.
-This may be due to browser caching.
-You can try clearing the browser cache or appending a version number to the resource URL (for example
+css//js//img/etc., to maintain a clear file structure for easy management and maintenance. - Browser Caching:After modifying CSS or JS files, the page may not take effect immediately, which may be due to browser caching.
+You can try clearing the browser cache or adding a version number to the resource URL (for example

-?v=1.0.0or timestamp) to force the browser to load the latest file. - AnQiCMS Cache:In addition to browser caching, AnQiCMS itself may also have a caching mechanism.After modifying templates or system configurations in the background, if the front-end page does not update in time, you can try to clear the system cache by using the "Clear Cache" feature in the background.
+?v=1.0.0or timestamp to force the browser to load the latest file. - AnQiCMS cache:In addition to browser cache, AnQiCMS may also have its own caching mechanism.After modifying the template or system configuration in the background, if the front-end page does not update in time, you can try to clear the system cache in the "Update Cache" feature in the background.

 - Performance optimization:Compress CSS and JavaScript files as much as possible, merge small CSS/JS files to reduce HTTP requests.For images, choosing the appropriate format (such as WebP) and size, and considering the use of lazy loading technology, can significantly improve page loading speed.